emilyJLin95/linode-workshop/README.md

 ![Add this Linode](/img/system.PNG)

 Sweet.
-Now we can go to our website hosted website and see whats up.
-In our address bar lets put the IP address. screenshot of the website

-Nice!
-Now lets change it up a bit.
-Go back into terminal and mess with the html
-The html can be found at
-<code>/var/www/html/index.nginx-debain.html</code>
+Now let's build a node server!

-## Setup Nginx & Node
+## Setup Node
 #### Prerequisites
 This part of the tutorial is for a Linode instance running Ubuntu 16.04 LTS with 20224 Deployment Disk Size and a 256 MB Swap Disk.
 Not sure what OS is on your VM?
 Run `lsb_release -a` to find out!